 Annette Privette Keller is the Director of Communications.
 Keller has previously worked in communications for the Mooresville Graded School District, the Charlotte-Mecklenburg School District, the City of Concord and the Town of Matthews.
 She has also worked as a crisis communications consultant for a number of businesses and non-profits.
 She oversees all public relations, communications and marketing activities, including resident outreach, business and economic development marketing, and implementing the city’s branding initiative.

 In addition to holding a bachelor’s degree in English from the University of North Carolina at Greensboro, Keller holds a master of public administration and an advanced certificate in marketing from the University of North Carolina at Charlotte, as well as a certificate in municipal administration from the University of North Carolina at Chapel Hill School of Government.
 Keller co-founded and served as president of the N.C.
 City County Communicators, a professional organization for government employees working in the communications, public relations and marketing fields.
 She is also a member of ICMA, the N.C.
-Government Association of Information Officers Board, the Open Government Coalition Board and the Kannapolis Education Foundation Board.
+Government Association of Information Officers Board, the Open Government Coalition Board, the 3CMA Board of Directors and the Kannapolis Education Foundation Board.

 Trent Marlow is the Director of General Services and responsible for the maintenance, repair and operation of all City-owned buildings including the new City Hall – Police Headquarters, CMC-Northeast Baseball Stadium, and the downtown properties.
 He also oversees the grounds maintenance of all non-park common areas the City owns.